 And don’t forget to share your knowledge with others!
 Don’t be like Ebenezer Scrooge.
 Or, for those who haven’t yet read or watched “A Christmas Carol” and don’t know what I mean: Don’t be selfish and stingy.

 Believe me, it feels good to help others and to be a colleague that others enjoy working with.

-Note that all these tips are insights from my personal experience.
+Note that my tips are insights from my personal experience.
 I hope they inspire you to become better than you were yesterday.
 If you’re looking for definitions or fundamental instructions, you can easily find them on plenty of other websites or ask ChatGPT.
-If you need more personal tips, I’m happy to help.